-An individual is eligible to make a contribution if the individual has a "green card" indicating that he or she has been lawfully admitted for permanent residence.
+An individual is eligible to make a contribution if the individual has a "green card" indicating that he or she has been lawfully admitted for permanent residence and the source of the funds are generated locally.

 A foreign-owned domestic corporation may make contributions if the contributions are domestically-derived and foreign national individuals do not participate in the decisions concerning the contributions.